Quantum Approximate Optimization Algorithm with Adaptive Bias Fields: algorithm details

 where $E_{\mathrm{opt}}(\psi_{f})$ is the expectation value of the problem Hamiltonian in the state $\psi_{f}$ produced by the algorithm and $E_{\max}(\psi_{\max})$ is the value in the optimum state $\psi_{\max}$.

-The problem we use for benchmarking ab--QAOA is MaxCut, a canonical problem in graph theory.
-Let $V$ be the vertex set with $n$ members and $E$ the edge set of an undirected graph.
-The MaxCut problem is to partition $V$ into two subsets $V_1$ and $V_2$ in such a way as to make the number of edges connecting them, (or their total weight), as large as possible.
-Defining the Pauli matrix $Z_j$ acting on the $j$th vertex, we use the eigenstates $|0\rangle$, $|1\rangle$ of the $Z_j$ to represent these two subsets.
+The problem we use for benchmarking ab--QAOA is MaxCut, a canonical problem in graph theory~\cite{mezard2009information}.
+Let an undirected graph be denoted by $G(V,E)$, where $V$ is the $n$-vertex set and $E$ is the edge set.
+The edges may or may not be assigned weights.
+If they are, then the weights are chosen uniformly at random from the interval $[0,1]$.
+In the unweighted version we wish to partition $V$ into two subsets $V_1$, $V_2$ in such a way as to make the number of edges connecting $V_1$ and $V_2$ as large as possible.
+In the weighted version, the total weight of the partition is maximized.

+We convert MaxCut to an $n$-vertex Ising model as follows.
+Define a Pauli matrix $Z_j$ to act on the $j$th vertex and use the eigenstates $|0\rangle$, $|1\rangle$ of the $Z_j$ to represent $V_1$ and $V_2$.
 Thus, in operator language, the MaxCut problem Hamiltonian for $n$ qubits is $H = E_{0} - H_{C}$, where

-The constant $E_0 = \sum \omega_{v_1,v_2}/2$ plays no role in the partition of the graph, but enters the calculations of the accuracy $r$ [Eq.~\eqref{eq:r}].
-More details can be found in Sec.
-S-I of the Supplemental Material(SM).
-In this paper We consider only weighted 3-regular graphs with $\omega_{v_1,v_2}$ chosen uniformly at random in $[0,1]$ (w3r graphs), and unweighted 3-regular graphs with $\omega_{v_1,v_2}=1$ (u3r graphs).
+The constant $E_0 = \sum \omega_{v_1v_2}/2$ plays no role in the partition of the graph, but enters the calculations of the accuracy $r$ as defined above.
+The ground state has an obvious $\mathbb{Z}_2$ symmetry.
+The ground state of $H_C$ in Eq.~\eqref{eq:H} encodes the solutions to the original MaxCut problems.
+We consider weighted 3-regular graphs with $\omega_{v_1v_2}$ chosen uniformly at random in $[0,1]$ (w3r graphs), and unweighted 3-regular graphs with $\omega_{v_1v_2}=1$ (u3r graphs).
+An example of an unweighted graph is shown in Fig.~\ref{fig:maxcut}.

 The choice of problems is the same as in Ref.~\cite{lukin}.
 Classically, finding a solution where $r > 16/17 \approx 0.9412$ on all graphs is NP-hard~\cite{szegedy,hastad}, but there is a polynomial time classical algorithm that provably finds answers with $r=0.8785$ \cite{goemans}.